shaiss/mcp-near-rubric/README.md

 ## 🔧 Testing the Server

-You can test if the server is functioning correctly with:
+You can test the MCP server using several approaches, from simple direct JSON-RPC requests to comprehensive programmatic testing.

+For detailed instructions on testing options, see our [Testing Guide](docs/testing_mcp_server.md).

+Quick test with the included test client:
 ```bash
 python test_client.py
 ```